Holek/rspec_gfm_formatter/README.md

 # RSpec GitHub Flavored Markdown Formatter

+In May 2022, GitHub [announced "Supercharging GitHub Actions with Job Summaries"](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/).
 RSpec GitHub Flavored Markdown Formatter is a gem specifically created for GitHub Actions Job Summaries.
 It produces a [GitHub Flavored Markdown](https://github.github.com/gfm/) output for your RSpec tests and outputs it wherever you desire.

-Specifically useful for GitHub Action summaries.

 ## Installation